aldermo98/asianNCajunWebsite/README.md

 ### Download Instructions:

-    Since our project is a website, you can see it running live by visiting the webpage [insert webpage link here].

-    Alternatively, you can run it locally on your machine.
+    You can run it locally on your machine.
 To do so, you must install NodeJS and download the source files from this repository.

     While in the "frontend" folder, run 'npm install' in the terminal to install all dependenices (if it gives you errors, you may have to restart your machine and try running the command again).